nasirnjs/docker-mongo/README.md

 **mongosh** is the MongoDB Shell command-line interface.

 Connect to a MongoDB instance using the mongosh command-line tool.
 Default authentication database for the MongoDB mongosh shell is the "admin" database.\
-`mongosh --username root --password example --host localhost --port 27017`
+`mongosh --username mongo_admin --password example --host localhost --port 27017`

 Create DB, If iot_db doesn't exist, MongoDB will create iot_db database.\
 `use iot_db`